ardiesan/engineers-log/_posts/2022-11-12-pros-and-cons-of-dynamic-and-static-site.md

 - _Costly_

   Compared to creating a static website, creating a dynamic website might be more difficult.
 As a result, developing a dynamic website will be more expensive and need significant resources to develop and maintain.

+## Summary
+In the early years of web development, websites were mainly static or composed of HTML pages.
+However, along with the rapid improvements in technology, websites have also become dynamic and complex.
+Static and Dynamic sites both have their advantages and disadvantages.

+To sum up, static sites works well for small websites that does not need to be dynamic (like blogs).
+Anything beyond that, should opt to build a dynamic website.